chesko256/SimplyKnock/README.md

 ----------
 Click on any locked residence in Skyrim.
 Instead of the lockpicking screen, you will be given the choices of "Knock", "Leave", and "Unlock".
 If someone is home, they will answer the door.
 You can talk to them through the door and try to bargain your way in.
 People that are your friend always allow you to enter, so being helpful pays off.

-If no one is home, or no one is willing to answer the door (examples: already failed to persuade the owner, no owners are home, or only children home), you will receive the message "No answer."
+If no one is home, or no one is willing to answer the door (no owners are home, etc), you will receive the message "No answer."

 That's all there is to it.